boonjo/WebsiteChecker/README.md

       ofelia.job-exec.app.command: "websiteChecker"
 ```

-it is enabled by the first label, then it can be scheduled with the time interval preference of the user, and lastly choose which command to run.
+Ofelia is enabled by the first label, then it can be scheduled with the time interval preference of the user, and lastly choose which command to run.

 From the example above, it will run websiteChecker every minute.